Skip to main content

 // Just pass created session data.

-final bluesky = bsky.Bluesky.fromSession(
+final bsky = Bluesky.fromSession(session.data);

 // Create a record to specific service like Bluesky.

-final strongRef = await bluesky.feed.post(
+final strongRef = await bsky.feed.post.create(text: 'Hello, Bluesky!');

 // And delete it.